What is GED ®? Learn about the GED® test and diploma

 How should I study for the GED® test?

 The RCO’s free online GED® classes cover each subject on the test.
 You can start a class whenever you are ready.
 Most students finish one subject within two weeks to two months.
 You can start and stop anytime.
 You can retake lessons.
 You can choose which subject you want to start with.

 You cannot take the GED® test in every state.
 Look at the table below to find out which test is offered in your state.

 If your state does not offer GED® test, it’s okay!
 You can still get a diploma that is just as good.
 You can take the TASC test or the HiSET test in your state.
 Look at the table again to see which one.

 The HiSET test is like the GED® test.
 The HiSET™ diploma says you have the same knowledge and skills as someone who completed high school in the USA.

 The TASC test is like the GED test.
 Passing the TASC test shows you have the same knowledge and skills as a person who graduated from high school in the USA.

 To take the tests, you have to go to a testing center.
 The tests will be on a computer.

-If you have a high school diploma, you may or may not need a GED®.
+If you have a high school diploma, you may or may not need a GED® credential.
+If you have a college degree from another country, some of the classes and degrees might transfer.
 You may need proof you finished school to go to college or get a job.
-Earning your GED® might help you.
+Earning your GED® diploma might help you.

-If you know of more scholarships, please email us and we will share so that more people can get find GED® scholarships.
+Here is one scholarship for people who live near Portland, Oregon.
+If you know of more scholarships, please email us and we will list it here so that more people can find GED® scholarships.